microsoft/fhir-server-samples/README.md

 This respository contains example applications and scenarios that show use of the [FHIR Server for Azure](https://github.com/Microsoft/fhir-server) and the [Azure API for FHIR](https://docs.microsoft.com/azure/healthcare-apis).

 The scenario is meant to illustrate how to connect a web application to the FHIR API.
-When deployed with the Open Source FHIR server novel features, such as the SMART on FHIR Active Directory Proxy, are demonstrated:
+The scenario also illustrates features such as the SMART on FHIR Active Directory Proxy.
+It can be deployed using the Open Source version of the FHIR server:

 <center><img src="images//fhir-server-samples-oss.png" width="320"></center>

-The scenario using the Azure API for FHIR PaaS server will deploy without the SMART on FHIR apps:
+Or the Azure API for FHIR PaaS server:

 <center>
 <img src="images//fhir-server-samples-paas.png" width="320">